igoeldc/iit_course_graphs/README.md

-# 📘 IIT Course Graphs
+# 📘 Illinois Tech Course Graphs

 This project provides an interactive graph-based visualization of Illinois Tech course prerequisites for any subject using a Streamlit web app.
-It scrapes course data directly from IIT's course catalog by subject (e.g., MATH, CS, PHYS) and builds a dynamic dependency graph, enabling users to explore prerequisites and corequisites for courses.
+It scrapes course data directly from Illinois Tech's course catalog by subject (e.g., MATH, CS, PHYS) and builds a dynamic dependency graph, enabling users to explore prerequisites and corequisites for courses.

 ---